There’s much interest in ulcers in horses and for very good reason.

 The function and health of a horse’s stomach significantly influences that of the rest of its digestive system- often referred to as the gastrointestinal tract (GIT).

 Ulcer medications are sold under many different trade names, but generally contain one of two main drugs.
-The gold standard for treating gastric ulcers is the drug called Omeprazole.
+The gold standard pharmaceutical for treating gastric ulcers is the drug called Omeprazole.
 This medication belongs to a class of drugs called proton pump inhibitors (PPIs).
 Omeprazole is available in both oral and injectable forms.
 The other less commonly used medication is Ranitidine.
 Ranitidine belongs to a class of drugs known as Histamine (H2) Receptor Antagonists.

 Although slightly different in their mechanisms of action, both omeprazole and ranitidine result in the prevention/significant reduction of hydrochloric acid production (HCl).
 This however, is where the problem begins.
-Hydrochloric acid is an ESSENTIAL and NORMAL component of a horse’s digestive system.
+Hydrochloric acid is an essential and normal component of a horse’s digestive system.
 It also plays a key role in immune function.

 Hydrochloric acid acts as a barrier against foreign microorganisms and helps prevent infection.

 The pH of a horse’s digestive tract naturally varies depending on the region of the GIT.
 The production of HCl is key in controlling the pH in the horse’s stomach.
 Altering the pH in the stomach subsequently alters pH throughout the rest of the digestive tract.
 Changes in these normal/natural pH levels for horses influences the community of microbes (bacteria, protozoa, archaea and fungi) that inhabit a horse’s digestive system.
 Like humans, there are microbes which are beneficial and healthy for horses, and there are also those that are not.
-When we start interfering with the natural pH of a horse’s digestive tract by shutting down HCl production, we start to create an inhabitable environment for these beneficial microbes.
+When we start interfering with the natural pH of a horse’s digestive tract by shutting down HCl production, we start to create an uninhabitable environment for these beneficial microbes.
 The result?
 Commonly an overgrowth of undesirable bacteria, fungi and protozoa.
-The consequences of these changes extend beyond the digestive system.
-Fine balances in these microbes have significant impacts upon a horse’s overall health, metabolism, ability to digest, absorb and utilise their food and immune function.
-In terms of immune function, shutting down HCl production is a double whammy: the horse loses its first line of immune defence from the direct action of HCl in the stomach, in addition to the changes in microflora further down the digestive tract.
-Research suggests that approximately 70% of immune function is attributed to the role of GIT microbes.
-Thus adverse changes in the microbial population and balance can result in significantly impaired immune function.

-The effective prevention of gastric ulcers requires a holistic approach that focuses on dietary and management strategies.
+The effective prevention of gastric ulcers requires an holistic approach that focuses on dietary and management strategies.
 Through diligent management and qualified prescription, ulcers can be treated effectively with a combination of nutraceuticals and specific herbal medicines.
 These should always be prescribed in conjunction with appropriate dietary modification.
 Use of any medication needs to be judicious- as medications rarely come without side effects.
 Not only is repeated and/or extensive use of PPIs or H2 receptor antagonists financially expensive, their long-term effects on a horse’s health can be extremely costly.

 Camilla Whishaw is a highly regarded, experienced horsewoman and naturopath, helping to holistically treat and manage a broad range of equine health conditions and injuries, with a passion for mare and stallion fertility.